BROngineer/brongineer/README.md

 #### About me
-Passionate software/infrastructure engineer.
+Passionate software engineer/infrastructure engineer.
 Keen on Kubernetes.
-In love with Golang & Rust.
+In love with Golang and Rust.
+Love being on the cutting edge of technology and bringing things together that weren't originally meant to be together.

 #### Kubernetes badges